CarlOlsson/ulog_explorer/README.rst

 * A triangle is displayed on the curve if a logged value is a nan
 * If the topic field ends with "flags" the individual bits will be displayed on the marker line
+* When right clicking on the graph and selecting open main/secondary logfile the directory starts at the selected logfile in the graph that was pressed